ikaros-project/ikaros/ReadMe.md

 ## Timing

-Timing is set by the *real-time* flag together with the desired *tickduation*.
-Tickduation defaults to 1 s.
+Timing is set by the *real-time* flag together with the desired *tick_duation*.
+Tick_duration defaults to 1 s.

 All times are set in seconds as a double.